 Designed for students beginning their intensive study of literature, providing them with tools of literary research, the vocabulary of literary criticism, and, in general, the methods of the discipline.
-An introduction to literary interpretation and critical theory at 194 the college level.
+An introduction to literary interpretation and critical theory at the college level.
 Readings will include poetry, fiction, and drama; significant works of literary history; and exemplary contemporary criticism.
-This course does not fulfill the General Education literature requirement.